salvadorbu/salvadorbu/README.md

+# About me

-- 👋 Hi, I’m @salvadorbu
+👋 Hi, I’m @salvadorbu a sophmore student at Virginia Tech